-Obviously, you would be unable to put out that much material if all of it is highly produced and designed.
-Gary Vee videos are often shot on the fly; screenshots are acceptable to use as social media posts.
+Obviously, you would be unable to put out that much material if all of it is highly produced.
+Gary Vee videos are often shot on the fly.
+Screenshots are acceptable to use as social media posts.
 Simplicity rules.

 Context is important in this model.
 While content may get reshared across multiple channels, it’s adjusted to the medium at hand.
 This could include formatting, copy length, tone, or any other adjustments as needed based on the channel and audience.

 Hubspot takes a deeper look at repurposing and ‘revamping’ content.
 This distinction is made based on your intention for the content.
 Revamping happens when you update a piece of content to use for its same original purpose, i.e. updating an old ebook to reflect any changes that have taken place since it was originally published.
 Many businesses take older blog articles and update similarly.

 Repurposing is a bit different under this model, as it pertains specifically to changing the format of the content OR changing the target audience for the content.